syracine69/phpdesktop/README.md

     - [PHP Desktop v72.1 for Linux](https://github.com/cztomczak/phpdesktop/releases/tag/linux-v72.0)
     release
   * Mac
-    - No release yet, see the ongoing funding in [Issue #208](https://github.com/cztomczak/phpdesktop/issues/208)
+    - No release yet, see the ongoing funding by Czarek Tomczak in [Issue #208](https://github.com/cztomczak/phpdesktop/issues/208)

 There are two ways to be notified about new releases: